-- Hero Harasses Helpers: When they first meet, Shadow is a complete jerk towards Hunter, there conversations often led to Shadow saying, I Work Alone
+- Hero Harasses Helpers: When they first meet, Shadow is a complete jerk to Hunter, with their conversations often leading to Shadow stating I Work Alone.

-- Not So Above It All: Shadow often acts put out by Hunter's antics, but it doesn't take much for Hunter to persuade him into taking part in something trivial or silly.
+- Not So Above It All: Shadow often acts put out by Hunter's antics, but it doesn't take much to persuade him into taking part in something trivial.

-- Reckless Sidekick: Sometimes Shadow would rush into a situation before Hunter could.
-Which makes him a bit of a hypocrit when he calls Hunter into danger.
+- Reckless Sidekick: Shadow will sometimes rush into a situation before Hunter can, which makes him a bit of a hypocrite when he calls Hunter out for endangering them.

 - Weaponized Animal: Moreso than the other spiders, thanks to the power of the Oracle Keys.

-Voiced by: Sanae Kobayashi (Japanese), Caroly Larson (English)Corona's battle spider partner.
-She is soft-spoken and polite, but is also a fearless fighter.
+Voiced by: Sanae Kobayashi (Japanese), Caroly Larson (English)Corona's spider partner.
+She is soft-spoken and polite, but a fearless fighter.

 - Cool Big Sis: Venus often encourages Corona to relax and have fun during their off hours.

-- Token Romance: Gets minor ship tease with Shadow, although it goes nowhere.
+- Token Romance: She gets minor ship tease with Shadow, although it goes nowhere.

-FlameIgneous' battle spider, has the ability to shoot webs made out of fire.
+FlameIgneous' battle spider, who has the ability to shoot webs made of fire.
 He never speaks... ever.

-- Flat Character: Admittedly all of the spiders suffer from this from time to time but come on, THE GUY NEVER SPEAKS!!!
+- Flat Character: Admittedly, all of the spiders suffer from this from time to time but Flame gets the worst of it.

 - Fire-Breathing Weapon: His webs.

-- Satellite Character: At least compared to most of the characters, though to be fair almost all of the spiders suffer from this.
+- Satellite Character: At least compared to most of the characters, though almost all of the spiders suffer from this.

-Voiced by: Shigeru Chiba (Japanese), Darren Frost (English)Magma's battle spider, has tremendous strength, and is looking for his long lost sister, Portia.
+Voiced by: Shigeru Chiba (Japanese), Darren Frost (English)Magma's spider partner.
+He has tremendous strength, and is looking for his long lost sister, Portia.